ligato/docs/docs/developer-guide/plugin-lookup.md

 2. Use the `agent.Plugins(<plugin>...)` function with the plugin created in the previous step.
 This function creates an instance of `agent.Option`, and informs the VPP agent about your plugin.
 You can pass multiple plugins and dependencies to this function.
 You must manually list all plugins and dependencies in the correct order of initialization.

 !!!
 Note
     Alternatively, you can use the `agent.AllPlugins(<plugin>...)` function if you wish to avoid manually listing all plugins, and their dependencies, in a specific order of initialization.
-The `agent.AllPlugins(<plugin>...)` function invokes plugin lookup which *automatically* locates dependency plugins, and sorts all plugins and dependencies in the correct initialization order.
+This function invokes plugin lookup which *automatically* locates dependency plugins, and sorts all plugins and dependencies in the correct initialization order.

 3. Use the `agent.NewAgent(opts ...Option)` function to create a new instance of the agent.
 </br>